 As someone who has vast experience of working with children as a class teacher, resource teacher and head teacher, Maire is aware that children are often better candidates for hypnosis than adults.
-Their imaginations are wonderful which is why children respond so well.
-Maire has trained with the Child Abuse Prevention Programme when introducing the ‘the stay safe programme’ into Primary schools and has vast experience of dealing with bullying issues.
-School phobia and abuse.
-Hypnotherapy can help resolve such problems as pain, anxiety, bed-wetting (enuresis) and asthma.
-Childhood obesity also responds well when parents are actively involved.
+Their imagination is wonderful which is why children respond so well.
+Maire has trained with the Child Abuse Prevention Programme when introducing the ‘the stay safe programme’ into Primary schools.

 Children can be hypnotized as early as age 3, “but I have found that children ages 5 or older respond best to the treatment”.

 The role of parents during a hypnotherapy session?

 As in any therapy, it is important for parents to know what is going on.
 Maire’s office is arranged so that the parent can sit in on the sessions or have a visible view of their child.
 In my experience the child responds better in one-to one context.
 The parent really don’t play any part in the actual therapy; however their assistance is vital if dealing with childhood obesity.
 Parents are encouraged to observe and understand the therapeutic process that is being administered.

 How Many times does a typical child visit a hypnotherapist?

 Most children attend 4 to 6 sessions with a qualified hypnotherapist.
 As all hypnoses is self-hypnosis, the child learns how to hypnotize him/herself.

 How do I know if my child is a candidate for hypnotherapy?

 Most children are good candidates.
 However Maire advises a parent to have a telephone call with her before booking any appointments.